 You can always find the most engaging subject lines in this collection of the most-opened subject lines.

-Here’s an extensive list of common spam words that you need to avoid.
+Here’s an extensive list of common spam words you must avoid.

-Email copy and images need to clearly refer to your brand and be balanced.
+Email copy and images need to refer to your brand and be balanced.
 Don’t use all capitals and misleading prefixes in your subject lines, such as RE: or FW:.
-Avoid the use of words such as free, money, profit, sex, PayPal, loans, winner and other spammy-looking words.
+Avoid using words such as free, money, profit, sex, PayPal, loans, winner, and other spammy-looking words.

-Your email service provider will most probably have a step in which you test your email against spam filters.
-If not, use a free service like IsNotSpam.com, if you don’t have the budget for EmailReach or Litmus.
+Your email service provider will probably have a step in which you test your email against spam filters.
+If not, use a free service like IsNotSpam.
+Com if you don’t have the budget for EmailReach or Litmus.

-It’s a good practice to check your email before sending, so you get a clear picture of your spam score.
-Often you will see the real reasons why your email is marked as spam, like errors in SPF and DKIM.
-If not, you can always send the IsNotSpam report to the support desk of your email marketing service or to an email marketing expert, and ask them for more information.
+It’s a good practice to check your email before sending it to get a clear picture of your spam score.
+Often, you will see the real reasons why your email is marked as spam, like errors in SPF and DKIM.
+If you need help, you can always send the IsNotSpam report to the support desk of your email marketing service or an email marketing expert and ask them for more information.

 That’s it!
-We hope this post gave you insight into the reasons why your emails go to spam, and, hopefully, gave you ideas on how to avoid the spam folder.
+We hope this post gave you insight into why your emails go to spam and, hopefully, gave you ideas on how to avoid the spam folder.

-If you’d like a more comprehensive look at why you’re marketing email isn’t getting to where it should be, make sure to schedule an Action Plan call with us!
+If you’d like a more comprehensive look at why your marketing email isn’t where it should be, schedule an Action Plan call with us!